Marc Márquez: 2010

 Márquez faltered across the next four rounds, winning in Misano but struggling in Brno and Indianapolis.
 After retiring from Aragon due to an accident with Randy Krummenacher at the first corner, he dropped to third in the standings behind Nicolás Terol and Pol Espargaró.
-Márquez then claimed another four successive wins, in Motegi, Malaysia, Australia and Estoril, to gain a 17-point lead over Terol with one round to go.
-The race in Estoril was red-flagged due to rain when Márquez was running second to Terol.
-When returning to the grid for the second race, Márquez fell on the sighting lap and had to return to the pits for repairs.
-He was forced to start at the back of the field, having not made it out of pit lane before it closed five minutes prior to the race.
-Despite this, Márquez recovered to win the race.
-Márquez finished fourth in Valencia to become the second-youngest World Champion after Loris Capirossi.
-He was 17 years and 263 days old.
+Márquez then claimed another four successive wins, in Motegi, Malaysia, Australia, and Estoril, to gain a 17-point lead over Terol with one round to go.
+The race in Estoril was red-flagged due to rain when Márquez was running in second behind Terol.
+Before the race was restarted, Márquez fell on the sighting lap and had to return to the pits for repairs.
+He was forced to start at the back of the field, having not made it out of pit lane quickly enough.
+Despite this, Márquez won the race.
+He then finished fourth in Valencia to claim his first world title.
+At 17 years and 263 days old, he was the second-youngest world champion ever, behind Loris Capirossi.